_______________________________________

 -------------------------------------------------------

-taken by Cecil Stoughton at Love Field on 11/22/63.
+Cecil Stoughton at Love Field on 11/22/63.

 CLICK HERE for more details about this photograph.